ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-To use the KV data store plugin we simply define field for it in our plugin
+To use Etcd as our KV data store plugin we simply define a field for the
+`KvProtoPlugin` interface in our plugin and initialize it with an Etcd plugin
-and set the instance in our constructor to default Etcd plugin.
-In other words,
+instance in our plugin's constructor.
+Note that we use the default Etcd plugin
-we create a dependency on the KV data store of our choice in our plugin and
+(`etcd.DefaultPlugin`).
+In other words, we basically create a dependency on
-satisfy it with the Etcd KV data store implementation:
+the KV data store in our plugin and satisfy it with the default Etcd KV data
+store implementation:

 ```go
 type MyPlugin struct {